 Jeffrey Soffer’s plan to add ballroom and meeting space to his Fontainebleau Hotel to make it more competitive with other South Florida meeting facilities gained the endorsement of Miami Beach’s Planning Board.
-Next stop, the City Commission which will need to approve a zoning change to allow a stand-alone structure with ballroom and meeting space on what is now a surface parking lot between 43rd and 44th Street and Collins Avenue and Indian Creek Drive.
+Next stop, the City Commission which will need to approve a zoning change to allow a stand-alone structure with ballroom and meeting space on what is now a surface parking lot between 43rd and 44th Streets and Collins Avenue and Indian Creek Drive.

 While the parking lot is owned by the Fontainebleau, it is across the street from the hotel which is why the zoning amendment is required.
 If the location of the structure were on the same property, the amendment would not be needed.
 A proposed pedestrian bridge connecting the new structure to the main Fontainebleau campus will also require Commission approval.

 Earlier this month, the Planning Board recommended the zoning amendment favorably to the Commission.
 While awaiting Commission approval, an application has been filed with the Historic Preservation Board (HPB) for the design of a new five-story structure with parking garage, accessory ballrooms and meeting rooms.
+[UPDATE: The zoning changes were approved by the City Commission at its July 2020 meeting.]

 The Fontainebleau reopened in 2008 after an approximately $1 billion renovation, but attorney Mickey Marrero, Bercow Radell Fernandez Larkin & Tapanes, told the Planning Board, the owner “realized that there was a major hole in its operations.
 The amount of ballroom and meeting room space per room key was significantly deficient from all of its competitors.”